Biclique Reconfiguration in Bipartite Graphs: on bipartite graphs

+{\ISR} under TJ is defined almost the same way as {\CLR}, where the only difference is that $k$-cliques in the definition are replaced with independent sets of size $k$. {\ISR} under TS additionally requires that the swapped vertices in each step are adjacent.

-\begin{lemma} of $k$-cliques on $n$-vertex graphs is PSPACE-complete even if $n-k-1 = \binom{k}{2}$. \end{lemma} \begin{proof} It is known that {\ISR} under TS is PSPACE-complete even if the input independent sets are maximum and have size $k \ge n/3$~\cite[Section 3.2]{BonsmaC09}.
+It is known that {\CLR} is PSPACE-complete~\cite{ItoDHPSUU11,ItoOO23}.
+For our purpose, we need the following hardness with an additional condition on $k$ and $n = |V|$. \begin{lemma} of $k$-cliques on $n$-vertex graphs is PSPACE-complete even if $n-k-1 = \binom{k}{2}$. \end{lemma} \begin{proof} It is known that {\ISR} under TS is PSPACE-complete even if the vertex set of the input graph is partitioned into cliques of size at most~$3$ and the input independent sets intersect all these cliques~\cite{HearnD05} (see also~\cite[Section 3.2]{BonsmaC09}).
+Observe that such independent sets are maximum and their size $k$ is at least~$n/3$.
 Since TS and TJ are equivalent for maximum independent sets, {\ISR} under TJ is also PSPACE-complete if $k \ge n/3$.
 Furthermore, since {\ISR} under TJ on $G$ is equivalent to {\CLR} on its complement $\bar{G}$, it follows that {\CLR} is PSPACE-complete even if $k \ge n/3$.

 Let $\langle G, K, K' \rangle$ be an instance of {\CLR} with $n = |V(G)|$ and $k = |K| = |K'|$ such that $k \ge n / 3$.
-We assume that $n \ge 14$ since otherwise the problem can be solved in polynomial time.
-A simple calculation under the assumptions $k \ge n / 3$ and $n \ge 14$ yields $n - k-1 \le \binom{k}{2}$.
+We assume that $n > 12$ since otherwise the problem can be solved in polynomial time.
+A simple calculation under the assumptions $k \ge n / 3$ and $n > 12$ yields $n - k-1 \le \binom{k}{2}$.
 If $n - k - 1 = \binom{k}{2}$, we are done.
 Otherwise, we obtain a new graph $G'$ from $G$ by adding $\binom{k}{2} - (n - k - 1)$ isolated vertices.
 Clearly, $\langle G', K, K' \rangle$ and $\langle G, K, K' \rangle$ are equivalent instances of {\CLR} and $G'$ satisfies $n'-k-1 = \binom{k}{2}$, where $n' = |V(G')|$ ($= \binom{k}{2} + k + 1$). \end{proof}